Nerve Stimulator Device: A Guide to Pain Relief

 One of the best features of nerve stimulation therapy is that it’s not a one-size-fits-all solution.
 Your device can be adjusted to fit your specific pain needs, allowing for truly personalized treatment.
 During follow-up appointments, we will work with you to program the stimulator, finding the precise settings that provide maximum relief.
 Your feedback is the most important part of this process.
 You can also often control the device settings yourself with a small remote, which gives you the flexibility to manage your pain day-to-day.
 This partnership ensures your Spinal Cord Stimulation therapy continues to meet your goals long after the initial procedure.

-Tips for Managing Your Device
+Everyday Tips for Living with Your Device

 Living with your device will quickly become second nature.
 If you have an implanted system, you’ll likely have a remote that makes it easy to adjust settings at home as your activity levels or pain patterns change.
 The most important tip is to maintain open communication with your doctor.
 We are here to answer your questions and make sure your device is working for you.
 It’s also reassuring to know that all the implanted components can be removed by your doctor if necessary.
 This flexibility ensures you have ongoing support and control throughout your treatment journey.
 Our goal is to provide comprehensive pain management treatments that adapt to you.